blbadger/blbadger.github.io/smaller-lms.md

 \end{bmatrix}
 $$

-Likewise, with two convlutional feature weight layers we perform the same operation with the second to recieve a 2x2 output and for three we have a 3x2 output.
+Likewise, with two convolutional feature weight layers we perform the same operation with the second to recieve a 2x2 output and for three we have a 3x2 output.
 If we concatenate the weight layers together in a single matrix such that each column weight becomes a matrix column, we want to use an upper triangular mask: in this case, the convolutional weight matrix $W$

 $$
 W =